SymfonyCasts/30-days-last/sfcasts/css.md

-# Css
+# CSS

-Coming soon...

-Welcome to day five, where it's time for us to add some CSS to our site.
-So how does that work inside of the asset mapper system?
-Well, we do already have a assets styles app dot CSS file.
-And there's nothing stopping us from going into our base study HTML twig, and just adding a link tag for that link rel equals style sheet, then we can use asset and then the logical path to that file, which is going to be styles slash app dot CSS.
-We go over refresh and look at the page source.
-It is right there link rel equals style sheet, and we have it and it works great and it's super boring.
+Day 5 already?
+We're flying!
+It's time to add some CSS to our site.
+So how does that work inside of AssetMapper?

+## Including a Manual link Tag?

+Well, we & already have an `assets/styles/app.css` file.
+And... there's nothing stopping us from going into `base.html.twig`, and adding a link tag: `link`, `rel="stylesheet"`, `href` then `asset()` and the logical path: `styles/app.css`.

+Swell!
+When go  refresh... and look at the page source, there it is!
+It works great and it's super boring - the kind of boring I like.

+*However*, if we remove this line... and go and refresh the page.
+Huh, we *still* have this `blue` background: a blue background that's coming from the `app.css` file.

+View the page source again.
+There is *still* a `link` tag pointing to that file?
+Back over in `base.html.twig`, hmm, nothing here.
+Where is that coming from?

+The answer - I bet you guessed - is the `importmap()` function.
+And it's because it's being imported from `app.js`.

+## How CSS Works

-However, if we remove this line and go and refresh the page, notice we still have this blue background, that blue background is actually coming from our app dot CSS file.
-And if you look at the page source, there is still an always was a link rel equals style sheet for that CSS file.
-But over in base dot HTML twig, there's nothing here.
-So how the heck is that being loaded?
-The answer is that's being loaded inside the import map function.
-So here's how this works.
-And it's because it's being imported from app dot j s on top.
-So importing a CSS file.
-This is probably something you got used to with Webpack Encore, you import a CSS file, and ultimately, it's rendered on the page as a link link tag.
-However, this is not something that ECMAScript modules actually do.
-This is not something that works in a browser.
-The only thing you can import in a browser are JavaScript files.
-So this should fail spectacularly. spectacularly.
-However, it doesn't.
-So this is something we built on top of asset mapper, that is a totally extra feature.
+Importing a CSS file from JavaScript is probably something you got used to with Webpack Encore.
+You import a CSS file... and ultimately, it's rendered on the page as a `link` tag. *However*, this is *not* something that ECMAScript modules actually support.
+This is not something that's supposed to work in a browser!
+The *only* thing you can import are *JavaScript* files.
+So this *should* fail spectacularly: like it should download the CSS file and try to parse it as JS.

+However, as you may have noticed, it doesn't!
+Mystery

+This is a *totally* extra feature that we added to AssetMapper.
 And here's how it works.
+In `base.html.twig`, we say `importmap('app')`.
+The `app` is known as the
-In base that HTML twig, we say import map app that's called the entry point, we know that app actually refers to our assets slash app dot j s file.
-So what asset mapper does is it goes into this and finds all the import statements for JavaScript and CSS files.
-For every CSS file it finds, it adds that as a link tag.
-And it's basically just that simple.
-However, there is one kind of little complication that's actually kind of interesting.
-If you go to the network tab, and I'll go to all search for app.
+entrypoint: the *one* file the browser will execute directly.
+And we know that refers to `assets/app.js`.

+So what AssetMapper does is, it goes into this file and finds all the `import` statements for JavaScript and CSS files.
+For every CSS import it finds, it adds that as a `link` tag.
+It's... basically just that simple.

-There we go.
-If you look at the app dot j s file, it actually does still have that import statement.
-So if you think about it, when our browser executes this line, that should still fail, it should go and download our CSS file, our CSS files, not a JavaScript file.
-So it should fail with a syntax error.
-But it's not.
-The reason for that is a little trick inside of asset mapper.
-When you import a CSS file, we add an import map entry for it.
-So even though this starts with dot slash, our browser does look to see if there's a matching path for that inside of our import map.
-And there actually is.
-So because it finds this matching entry, it downloads this file, which is not a real file.
-It's a totally fake file that does absolutely nothing.
-So it makes that line not error out.
-Alright, to see how powerful this is, I want to create a second CSS file to support my alien greeting.
-So let's say that when our alien greeting code is executed, we also want to import a CSS file.
-So I'm gonna create a new CSS file called alien greeting dot CSS.
-We'll make it body background of dark green.
-And then over alien greeting that j s, we'll just import dot dot slash styles slash alien greeting dot CSS.
-And when we go and refresh, we get a dark green background.
-And it works like you expect, we have a second style sheet here.
-And we have a second entry down here for alien greeting dot CSS, which points to do to nothing.
-Now what gets really interesting is with JavaScript modules, you can also load, load them asynchronously.
-So instead of loading a CSS or JavaScript file, always, we can load it only when we need it.
-So I'm going to copy this.
-And let's pretend that we only want to load that CSS file when in pieces equal to false.
-So I'll say if not in piece, I'm gonna call set timeout here.
-And let's do it for four seconds.
-So we'll do a little four second delay.
-And then I'm going to import that.
-Except as soon as you import things not at the top of your file, you need to call them as a function.
-Cool.
-So this time, when we refresh the page, blue background 234, and then we get the dark green background, it loaded it lazily.
-What's really cool about this is, of course, there's no alien greeting link tag being output anymore.
-So the way this works is that we actually wait for our browser to execute this JavaScript line.
-And when it does, it looks for this in the import map, it finds it in the import map.
-But this time, instead of just having a line that does nothing, this line here adds a new link tag with rel equals style sheet and href set to our alien greeting and actually adds that to the head of our page.
-And we can totally see this.
-So over here, under the head tag, you can see here's our style sheet right here.
-So if I refresh and real quick, go and open that see it's not there.
-And it gets added.
-How cool is that?
-So as fancy as this is, I want to use tailwind for my CSS.
-But doesn't tailwind require building a node?
-Nope.
-Let's get it set up and style our site next.
+## The CSS Importmap Trick

+Well, there *is* one little, fascinating complication.
+Go to the network tab in your browser and search for `app`.
+This is the `app.js` file that's being executed by the browser.
+Notice: it *does* still have the import statement to the CSS file!
+If you think about it, when our browser executes this line, it should fail!
+It should download the CSS file, try to parse it as JavaScript & hit a syntax error.
+But it doesn't.

+The reason is a little trick inside of AssetMapper.
+When you import a CSS file, AssetMapper adds an importmap entry for it.
+So even though this starts with `./`, our browser *does* look to see if there's a matching path inside the importmap.
+And there *is*.
+Because of that, it downloads this file.... which is *not* a real file.
+It's a fake file that does.... absolutely nothing.
+So it makes that line not error out and... not *do* anything.

+## Importing CSS from Other JavaScript Files

+To see how powerful this is, let's create a second CSS file to support our alien greeting.
+Create a new file called `alien-greeting.css`.
+We'll make the body background dark green.

+Then, over `alien-greeting.js`, import that: `../styles/alien-greeting.css`.

+Will this work?
+Try it!
+Refresh and... green background!
+In the source, we have a second `link` tag and a second new item in the `importmap`.
+So that's awesome!
+Because `app.js` imports `alien-greeting.js`, AssetMapper *also* finds any CSS files that *it* imports.

+## Lazy-Loading CSS

+Here's where things get *really* spooky-cool.
+JavaScript modules have a dynamic import syntax that allows you to import modules asynchronously.
+That let's us load a file *later* when we need it, instead of on page load.
+And we can use the same trick with CSS.

+Copy this.
+Let's pretend that we only want to load that CSS file when `inPeace` equals false.
+So I'll say, if not `inPeace`, then use `setTimeout()` to wait for 4 seconds.
+After 4 seconds, import the CSS file.
+Except, as soon as you need an import to *not* live at the top of your file, you need to call it like a function.

+That's pretty cool.
+Try this.
+At first, blue background!
+2, 3, 4, green background!
+The CSS file loaded *lazily*.
+How?
+Well, there's no `alien-greeting.css` link tag in the page source anymore.
+Instead, we wait for the browser to execute this JavaScript line.
+When it does, it looks for this in the importmap, finds it and downloads this fake file.
+But this time, instead of it being a line that does nothing, this fake file adds a new `link` tag to the `head` section with `rel="stylesheet"` and `href` set to `alien-greeting.css`.

+Heck, we can watch this in real time!
+Over here, under the head tag, we can see the stylesheet.
+If I refresh and quickly open open that, it's not there.
+And...
+*then* it gets added. *So* stinkin' cool.

+Now that we've conquered *how* CSS works, tomorrow, we'll use it to bring our site to life!
+But I want to do it with an extra complexity: I want to use Tailwind CSS.